romibi/Scrap-Packed-Explorer/README.md

 Scrap Packed Explorer
 =====================

-With this App it is planned to make it userfriendly to create a new or modify the contents of an existing .packed file for the Game Scrapland.
+This App allows you to create or modify the contents of .packed files for the Game Scrapland.

-See also the [Scrap Hacks Project by Earthnuker](https://gitdab.com/Earthnuker/ScrapHacks) (on gitdab)
+See also the [Scrap Hacks Project by Earthnuker](https://gitdab.com/Earthnuker/ScrapHacks) (on gitdab) for an alternative implementation using python
-There is already a CLI implementation to modify packed files using Python (3.5 ?)

 ---
 ## Table of contents